 - For student drop-off, parents and families will need to drop off only at the school's Student Drop-Off/Pick-up gates, which is located in front of the school cafeteria.
 Students/Parents/Guardians/Visitors are not allowed to enter or exit through the Staff Entrance Gate near the grassy parking near Building D. - Students are to remain in their vehicles until their car has pulled up to the Student Drop-Off/Pick-up gates where school staff will be monitoring drop-off.
-STUDENTS SHOULD NOT BE DROPPED OFF EARLIER THAN 7:00 AM. - Students are encouraged to head straight to the cafeteria to avail of the school breakfast.
-Parents/Guardians/Siblings are not allowed to sit and eat with their child in the school cafeteria. - Please note that only one parent or authorized family member may walk their child to their classroom if necessary. - The school's main office will be closed during drop-off and pick-up times (7:00-7:30am & 1:45-2:15pm), to prevent traffic congestion and allow staff to assist with supervision. - Students who arrive late (after 7:40 am tardy bell) must be escorted by their parent/guardian to the Main Office for a tardy slip.
+STUDENTS SHOULD NOT BE DROPPED OFF EARLIER THAN 7:00 AM. - Students are to head straight to the cafeteria to avail of the school breakfast.
+Parents/Guardians/Siblings are NOT allowed to sit and eat with their child in the school cafeteria. - The school's main office will be closed during drop-off and pick-up times (7:00-7:30 am & 1:45-2:20 pm), to prevent traffic congestion and allow staff to assist with supervision. - Students who arrive late (after 7:40 am tardy bell) must be escorted by their parent/guardian to the Main Office for a tardy slip.